-Yo ur child has a Reliever inhaler in school.
+Dea r

-l aı m writing to inform you of the School's guidelines with regard to Reliever Inhalers in school.
+You r childhas a Reliever inhaler in school.

-1. All Reliever Inhalers will be kept in a Class Medical box, of which there is one in every
+I an writing to inform you of the School's guidelines with regard to Reliever Inhalers in school.

-classroom.
+All Reliever Inhalers will be kept in a Class Medical box, of which there is one in every classroom.

-2. All Reliever Inhalers will be named.
+All Reliever Inhalers will be named.

-3. With the inhaler there will be written evidence of the frequency of usage necessary for each individual child.
+3. With the inhaler there will be written evidence of the frequency of usage necessary for each ndividual child.
 This is to ensure that if a child appears to need their Inhaler rather too frequently, then the parent can be informed.
 The information will be displayed on a blue wristband.

-4. We strongly encourage independence so your child will not be restricted from using their inhaler during the course of the school day.
+We strongly encourage independence so your child will not be restricted from using their nhaler during the course of the school day.

-5. If your child needs their inhaler during break times or lunchtime, a request to a member of staff must be made first before entering the building, where an adult will accompany them.
+f your child needs their inhaler during break times or lunchtime, a request to a member of staff must be made first before entering the building, where an adult will accompany them.

-If y ou wish to see the School Asthma Policy, please make a request to the school office.
+- u wish to see the School Asthma Policy, please make a request to the school office or you can ess it via the school website.

-Ple ase sign and return the slip below.
+Plea se sign and return the slip below.

-Yo urs sincerely,
+You rs sincerely,

-s C Arnold adteacher
+Mrs C Arnold Headteacher

-Re iever Inhalers
+Reli ever Inhalers

-Ple ase tick as appropriate
+Plea se tick as appropriate and return to the school office for the attention of Miss S Haworth

 {} agree and accept the above guidelines regarding reliever inhalers in school

-Sig ned Print Parent/Guardian
+Sign edParent/Guardian

-Chi ld's name Date
+Chil d's nameDate